alexirpan/alexirpan.github.io/_posts/2017-06-18-hyperparam-spectral.markdown

 Results Summary
 ------------------------------------------------------------------------------

-Harmonica outperforms random search, Hyperband (extension of successive halving), and Spearmint (a Bayesian optimization approach.)
+Harmonica outperforms random search, Hyperband and Spearmint.

 ![Test error](/public/hyperparam-spectral/results1.png)
 {: .centered }

 In this plot, the different between Harmonica 1 and Harmonica 2 is that in Harmonica 2, the final stage is given less time.
+This gives worse performance, but better runtime.

-In terms of runtime, the fastest version (Harmonica 2) runs 5x faster than Random Search and outperforms it.
+The faster version (Harmonica 2) runs 5x faster than Random Search and outperforms it.
 The slower version (Harmonica 1) is still competitive with other approaches in runtime while giving much better results.
+Even when the base hyperparam optimizer is random search instead of successive halving, it outperforms random search in under half the time.

 ![Run time](/public/hyperparam-spectral/results2.png)
 {: .centered }

 As Harmonica discovers settings for the important hyperparams, the average test error in the restricted hyperparam space drops.
-Each stage gives another drop in performance.
+Each stage gives another drop in performance, but the drop is small between stage 2 and stage 3 - I'm guessing this is why they decided to only use 2 stages in the timing experiments.

 ![Average test error](/public/hyperparam-spectral/results3.png)
 {: .centered }

-As a side effect of the sparse recovery, we get weights on which features (which hyperparams) are most important.
+To show that the chosen terms are meaningful, the coefficients in each stage are sorted by magnitude, to show which hyperparams influence error the most.
 Results are shown for a 3-stage Harmonica experiment, where sparsity $$s = 8$$ for the first 2 stages and $$s = 5$$ for the 3rd stage.